D0L0S/System-Tools/README.md

 System-Tools
 ============

-A collection of scripts and tools for system admin
+A collection of Python scripts and tools for system administration.

 Memory.py
 =========